Removing the CAM

 Attorney for Removing the CAM in Pinellas County, FL

-If the court imposed a special condition of pre-trial release that required you to use a continuous alcohol monitoring “CAM” or a Secure Continuous Remote Alcohol Monitoring “SCRAM” program, then contact an experienced criminal defense attorney.
+If the court imposed a special pre-trial release condition requiring you to use a continuous alcohol monitoring “CAM” or a Secure Continuous Remote Alcohol Monitoring “SCRAM” program, contact an experienced criminal defense attorney.

 Call 727-210-7004.